I DEFINING BASIC TERMS

 - FAM is not for everyone.
 It works best when there’s a genuine desire to know your body and take full responsibility for your sexual health.
 It requires a commitment to learn properly and having a supportive partner.
-When chosen for the right reasons and implemented in a serious and stable relationship, FAM can be a highly effective and safe method of contraception.
+When chosen for the right reasons, FAM can be a highly effective and safe method of contraception.

 Rates calculated from studies reviewed in:

 - Contraceptive Technology, Robert Hatcher, et al.18th Revised Edition, 2004, pp 221-252.